 Property Description Name Freely definable name.
 Attention: For every zenon project the name must be unambiguous.
 Identification Freely definable identification.
 E.g. for Resources label, comments, Net address Network address of variables.
 This address refers to the bus address in the connection configuration of the driver.
 This defines the PLC, on which the variable resides.
 Data block For variables of object type Extended data block, enter the datablock number here.
 Adjustable from 0 to 4294967295.
 You can take the exact maximum area for data blocks from the manual of the PLC.
-Offset Offset of variables.
-Equal to the memory address of the variable in the PLC.
-Adjustable from 0 to 4294967295.
+Offset Network address of variables.
+This address refers to the bus address in the connection configuration of the driver.
+This defines the PLC, on which the variable resides.
 Alignment not used for this driver Bit number Number of the bit within the configured offset.
 Possible entries: 0 to 65535.
 String length Only available for String variables.
 Maximum number of characters that the variable can take.
 Driver connection/Driver Object Type Object type of the variables.
 Depending on the driver used, is selected when the variable is created and can be changed here.
 Driver connection/Data Data type of the variable.
 Is selected during the creation of the variable; the type can be changed here. Туре Attention: If you change the data type later, all other properties of the variable must be checked and adjusted, if necessary.
-Driver connection/Priority not used for this driver The driver does not support cyclically-poling communication in priority classes.